-The Independent Monitoring Authority for the Citizens’ Rights Agreements (IMA) protects the rights of EU and EEA EFTA citizens (EU, Iceland, Liechtenstein and Norway) in the UK and Gibraltar.
+The Independent Monitoring Authority for the Citizens’ Rights Agreements (IMA) protects the rights of EU and EEA EFTA citizens, and their family members, in the UK and Gibraltar.

 We investigate areas we are concerned about based on: